informatics-isi-edu/echo_lab_assistant/README.md

+<h2>Jarvis lab assistant using Amazon echo and AWS lambda.
-<h2>Sample project to demonstrate how to create a lambda function in
+How to create a lambda function in
 Python that can be used in an Alexa Skill.</h2>

 <h2>AlexaBaseHandler class</h2>

-The AlexaBaseHandler class is an abstract class that provides the necessary framework to build the necessary response hooks for an Alexa application.
+The AlexaBaseHandler class is an abstract class that provides the framework to build the necessary response hooks for an Alexa application.

 <h3>process_request</h3>
 This method will take the 2 parameters that are sent to the lambda function